 The Environmental Engineering MSc provides you with the advanced understanding, technical knowledge and practical skills required to enable you to develop a successful career in the environmental industries worldwide.

 Environmental Engineers apply scientific and engineering principles to protect the environment and public health.
-This comprehensive course enables you to provide clean water, treat wastewater, manage solid waste, remediate contaminated land and control air pollution.
+This comprehensive course enables you to:

-- mathematical and scientific analytical methods appropriate to environmental engineering and research investigations
+- the theory and practice of investigative methods appropriate to environmental engineering

 - health and safety issues

 This well-respected course has been running since 1963.
-Its rich history of both teaching and research assure the quality of the experience for today’s students.
-More than 1000 alumni of the course are now working across the world including some in senior governmental, academic and scientific positions.
+Its rich history of teaching and research assure the quality of the experience for today’s students.
+More than 1000 alumni from our course are now working across the world, several in senior governmental, academic and scientific positions.

 This course is accredited as meeting the requirements for Further Learning for a Chartered Engineer (CEng) for candidates with an Accredited CEng (Partial) BEng (Hons) or an Accredited IEng (Full) BEng/BSc (Hons) degree.

 The course is also accredited by the Chartered Institution of Water and Environmental Management (CIWEM) and the Royal Institution of Chartered Surveyors (RICS).